Should I buy a mutual fund that’s outperformed?

 Fees are pretty important, too, because they can erode future returns.
 The impact of fees compounds over time.

-Time and consistency win, because the most successful investors aren’t the ones who pick the hottest funds, at the best time to buy - they’re the ones who stick to a plan through good times and bad.
+Time and consistency win.
+All sorts of data shows that the most successful investors aren’t the ones who pick the hottest funds or invest at the absolute perfect time — they’re the ones who stick to a plan through good times and bad.

-It’s important to not let past returns trick you into poor decisions.
-Instead of asking yourself “what fund performed the best last year”, ask yourself, “what investments make sense for my situation and will help me achieve my goals with the highest likelihood?”.
+It’s important not to let past returns trick you into poor decisions.
+Instead of asking yourself, “What fund performed the best last year,” ask yourself, “What investments make sense for my situation and have the highest likelihood of helping me achieve my goals?”
 Your future self will thank you for focusing on what matters most: long-term planning, taking the right amount of risk, and controlling what you can control (like costs).